-Although it is good practice to test your chemicals from home, we do not recommend solely relying on this method.
 The accuracy of the home tests can be questionable.
 We recommend bringing in a water test upon opening, closing, after a large rain and every few weeks throughout the season to have it tested by a Certified Pool and Spa Professional.
-The more accurate the water analysis, the better prepared we are to address hazards, performance and pool maintenance.
+The more accurate the water analysis, there are some efficient methods to address hazards, performance, and pool maintenance.

-Another at home method is the use of the drop test kit (Colorimetric).
+Another at-home method is the use of the drop test kit (Colorimetric).
 Users beware of these kits though.
 The drops need to be kept inside and out of sunlight.
-They should also be replaced very year.
 These kits only test for PH and Total Chlorine.
 It is very important to test your Alkalinity before attempting to adjust your PH.
 More involved testing is necessary with this method as well.
-Read our blogs on Water Balance and Chlorine Lock to better understand the importance of testing Free Chlorine and Alkalinity levels.

-At Viscount Pools of Metro Detroit, we understand that water testing is a science, and accurate results are very important.
-We want to ensure all of our customers have clean and healthy water.
+The water testing is a science, and accurate results are very important.
 We understand that it can be hard to interpret test results.
-This is why we use the LaMotte, WaterLink system.
-This system ensures accurate results down to the decimal point, and we write all the measuring and instructions for you.
+This is why it’s important to use the LaMotte, WaterLink system to test the water.
+This system ensures accurate results down to the decimal point.